c-litschko/Dicty-Tracking/README.md

 A short video tutorial (about 3 minutes) for Dicty Tracking is available at **[vimeo.com](https://vimeo.com/219859828)**.
 [![](http://i.imgur.com/aYCjlo7m.png?1)](https://vimeo.com/219859828 "Dicty Tracking Video Tutorial at vimeo.com - Click to Watch!")

 ---

+### License

+The tool and it's associated files including Excels workbooks, the user guide and sample movies are licensed under the [MIT license](LICENSE).

+---

+### Figshare

+The Dicty Tracking fileset is also publically available on **[figshare](https://figshare.com/articles/Dicty_Tracking_A_standalone_tool_for_fast_and_easy_tracking_of_migrating_Dictyostelium_cells/5024552)** and can be cited as:

+*Litschko C (2017) Dicty Tracking: A standalone tool for fast and easy tracking of migrating Dictyostelium cells. figshare. https://doi.org/10.6084/m9.figshare.5024552*

+See the [user guide](https://github.com/ChristofLitschko/Dicty-Tracking/blob/master/Dicty-Tracking-User-Guide.pdf) for more information.

+---